rokups/Urho3D-nuklear-ui/README.md

 Usage
 =====

-1. Place `Shaders` directory in any of your resource dirs.
-2. Place initialization code in your Application::Start()
+Place initialization code in your Application::Start()

 ```
     auto nuklear = new NuklearUI(context_);